Contents

 There are no prerequisites to reading this article.
 I assume that you have used a web browser to navigate across the internet and have basic familiarity with the Terminal.
 This article does not cover an in-depth guide on how to perform certain operations of debugging.

 Disclaimer: The system design questions are subjective.
 This article is written based on the research I have done on the topic.
 Feel free to share your feedback and ask questions in the comments.
-Some of the linked resources are affiliates.
-As an Amazon Associate, I earn from qualifying purchases.

 Get the powerful template to approach system design for FREE on newsletter sign-up: